syncfusion-content/blazor-docs/blazor/pivot-table/connecting-to-data-source/oracledb.md

 description: "Learn how to bind data from a Oracle database in the Syncfusion Blazor Pivot Table and more."
 ---

-# OracleDB Data Binding
+# Oracle Data Binding

 This section describes how to use [Oracle ManagedDataAccess Core](https://www.nuget.org/packages/Oracle.ManagedDataAccess.Core) to retrieve data from a Oracle database and bind it to the Blazor Pivot Table.

-## Connecting a OracleDB to a Syncfusion Blazor Pivot Table
+## Connecting a Oracle database to a Syncfusion Blazor Pivot Table

 **1.** Create a simple Blazor Pivot Table by following the **"Getting Started"** documentation [link](../getting-started).